elastisys/scale.cloudpool/azure/README.md

 		- `customScript` (*optional*): a (set of) custom script(s) to run when a VM is booted.
 		  - `fileUris` (*optional*): A set of file URIs to download before executing the script.
 		  - `encodedCommand`: A base64-encoded command to execute.
 Such a command can, for example, be generated via a call similar to: `echo "powershell.exe -ExecutionPolicy Unrestricted -File install-webserver.ps1" | base64 -w 0`
-	  - `storageAccountName` (*optional*): An existing storage account used to store the OS and data disk VHD for created VMs.
-By default, a new storage account is created for the cloud pool (named after the cloud pool).
+	  - `storageAccountName`: An existing storage account used to store the OS disk VHD for created VMs.
 	  - `network`: Network settings for created VMs.
 	    - `virtualNetwork`: An existing virtual network that created VMs will be attached to (the VM's primary network interface will receive a private IP address from this network).
 	    - `subnetName`: The subnet within the virtual network, from which a (private) IP address will be assigned to created VMs.